Table of Contents

-Chili’s Vegan Options Might Not Be the Greatest, But There Are Enough
+In brief Chili’s Vegan Options Might Not Be the Greatest, But There Are Enough.

-Chili’s has some pretty decent vegan options.
+Eventually, Chili’s has some pretty decent plant-based options.
+Surprise, but a welcome one, just like Cheesecake.
 However, their vegan items are limited to sides, appetizers, and salads.
 With the few vegan-friendly items they have, you can still make a decent vegan meal.

-It is not like Chili’s does not have any good vegan options, but they are not better than many other restaurants.
+It is not like the well-known restaurant chain does not have any good vegan menu items, but they are not better than many other restaurant chains.
 Chili’s is typically more expensive and maybe even slightly disadvantaged as many other places have vegan meat replacements while Chili’s currently does not.

 There are a few vegan-friendly options at Chili’s, so if this is where you are going for your next meal, keep on reading.

 - Bottomless Tortilla Chips & Fresh Salsa